Posted by Martin Heller Potempa & Sheppard, PLLC on July 9, 2020

 Tennessee Code on Parental Restrictions, Unfit Parents

-Tennessee Code Title 36 Annotated 36-6-406 defines both temporary or permanent restrictions on parenting plans.
-Under the code, the following is used to determine if a parent is unfit to raise a child or maintain custody of a child.
+A knowledgeable family law lawyer knows that the Tennessee Code Title 36 Annotated 36-6-406 defines both temporary and permanent restrictions on parenting plans.
+Under the code, the following is used to determine if a parent is unfit to raise a child or maintain child custody in Tennessee:

-- Physical or sexual abuse or a pattern of emotional abuse of the parent, child, or of another person in the home has occurred.
+Physical or sexual abuse or a pattern of emotional abuse of the parent, child, or another person in the home has occurred.

-- The parent has criminal convictions that do not allow for the parent to care for the child
+The parent has criminal convictions that do not allow the parent to care for the child.

-While these cases vary, it’s important to know that the outcome is always for the best interest of the child.
+Remember, it is often unlikely a parent will get full child custodyunless there are extreme circumstances like sex crimes against a minor.
+While these cases vary, it’s important to know that the outcome is always in the best interest of the child.
 But what does that actually mean?

 Best Interest of The Child

-The idea of the “best interest of the child” is one we often assume is understood at a fundamental level, however, the actual legal practice behind it is often unmentioned.
+This concept is the backbone of determining child custody in Tennessee and almost every other state.
+The idea of the “best interest of the child” is one we often assume is understood at a fundamental level.
+However, the actual legal practice behind it is often unmentioned.

 In general, the best interest of the child is in reference to a child’s need for stability both in the home location and emotional connections to their parental figures.
 Other factors include: